dynnian/neodotfiles/README.md

 $ git clone https://github.com/d4r1us-drk/dwm.git

 # Go into the repository
+$ cd dwm/

+# Select which project to compile & install (dwm in this case)
 $ cd dwm

-# To compile
-$ make

 # To install
 $ sudo make install && make clean
 ```

-This repository is not a tutorial on how to modify or configure dwm, you obviusly don't need to learn C to do this, with this build you can start with an usable base and you wont even need to patch anything.
+This repository is not a tutorial on how to modify or configure dwm or any of the included suckless tools, you obviusly don't need to learn C to do this, with this build you can start with an usable base and you wont even need to patch anything.
 If you want to add a patch though, you will need to do this manually, because most patching utilities like `patch` and `git apply` will fail due to how much of the code base I modified myself.

-To configure my build, the only file you really need to modify is the `config.h` file, which has everything commented and explained.
+To configure my build, the only file you really need to modify is the `config.h` file in each tool, which has everything commented and explained.
 Of course this being *my* build, it is already configured for my needs.

-## Patch list
+## Patch list for dwm

-These are the patches I applied to this build (some of them I modified):
+These are the patches I applied to this dwm build (some of them I modified):

 - adjacenttag
 - alpha